-Indian Administrative Service (IAS) is the Civil Services Examination or a competitive exam in India conducted by Union Public Service Commission for the recruitment to various Civil Services of the Government of India.
+Indian Administrative Service (IAS) is the Civil Services Examination and one of the toughest competitive exams in India conducted by Union Public Service Commission for the recruitment of officers for the All India Administrative civil service.

 The Indian Administrative Service is the premier administrative civil service of the Government of India.
 IAS is the highest administrative post among the 24 services like IPS, IFS etc.

 IAS is the permanent bureaucracy in India and forms a part of the executive branch.
 IAS is one of the three All India Services, its cadre can be employed by both the Union Government, the State Governments and public-sector undertakings.

 IAS officer is given administrative command of an entire district as a District Collector.
 IAS officers also represent Government of India at international level in bilateral and multilateral negotiations.

 Candidate applying for civil service exams is required to fulfill the following criteria: